 Students whose cumulative Grade Point Averages (G.P.A.) fall below the following levels will be dismissed:

-Total Semester Hours Attempted First semester at Hood Minimum Cumulative Hood G.P.A.
-1.40
+Total Semester Hours Attempted at Hood Minimum Cumulative Hood G.P.A.

-15-29 credits 1.60
+First semester at Hood 1.50

-30-42 credits 1.75
+15-29.5 credits 1.75

-43-55 credits 1.85

-56 and above 2.00
+30 or more credits 2.00